-Although birth control pills can cause hormonal imbalance in some women, they can help to regulate imbalance in others.
-For women experiencing irregular periods and severe acne who are not trying to get pregnant, for example, birth control pills, patches, shots, or IUDs can be helpful to regulate hormonal imbalance.
+Although birth control can cause hormonal imbalance in some women, they can help to regulate imbalance in others.
+For women experiencing irregular periods and severe acne who are not trying to get pregnant, for example, birth control, patches, shots, or IUDs can be helpful to regulate hormonal imbalance.

 Hormonal imbalances that cause vaginal dryness, insomnia, or mood swings due to a decrease in estrogen are most common in perimenopause and menopausal women.
 In these cases, a vaginal estrogen cream can help to rebalance hormones and relieve the associated symptoms.

 After blood tests have been performed and the imbalance has been identified, specific hormone replacement medications are prescribed by doctors to treat each patient’s symptoms.